Guitar Build Process

 while the end of the truss needs to be above the extra thickness provided by the volute

-The truss rod will have two deeper sections at each end.
+The truss rod will have two deeper sections at each end (where the flaps are folded)

 Use a chisel to carefully deepen the corresponding sections of the channel